mantidproject/mantid/docs/source/algorithms/EnggSaveGSASIIFitResultsToHDF5-v1.rst

 Exports the results of a :ref:`GSASIIRefineFitPeaks
 <algm-GSASIIRefineFitPeaks-v1>` refinement, as well as the refinement
 parameters used, to an HDF5 file indexed by bank ID.
-The results go in a sub-group of the **Bank** group called **GSAS-II Fitting**.
+If multiple sets of fit results are provided, then the file is divided into sub-groups for each run number, with the **Run Number** groups indexed further by bank ID.The results go in a sub-group of the **Bank** group called **GSAS-II Fitting**.
 The subgroups of this are the following:

 Refinement Parameters
 #####################